Representing Clients in California and in Federal Courts Throughout the United States

-Scott Sugarman graduated from the University of Rochester in 1972 with a Bachelor of Arts with Highest Distinction in political science and history, and received his law degree from Stanford Law School in 1975.
+Scott Sugarman graduated from the University of Rochester in 1972 with a Bachelor of Arts with Highest Distinction in political science and history.
+He was awarded his law degree from Stanford Law School in 1975.
 He is currently a member of the bar of the State of California and various federal courts, including United States Court of Appeals for the Ninth Circuit, the United States District Court for the Northern District of California, and the United States District Court for the Eastern District of California.

 In 1989, he created Sugarman & Cannon with his law partner Christopher Cannon.
-In the 28 years since Sugarman & Cannon was created, Scott has represented clients charged with nearly every type of crime, including complex white collar crimes, murder, sexual assault and child molestation, tax fraud and evasion and domestic violence.
+In the 30-plus years since they established Sugarman & Cannon, Scott has represented clients charged with nearly every type of crime, including complex white collar crimes, murder, sexual assault and child molestation, possession of child pornograghy, tax fraud and evasion, robbery, and domestic violence.

 Scott's representation of clients in the trial court includes: